-- considering the nature of the company, its business model and the related risks as part of our risk assessment; - assessing the assumptions used in the forecasts prepared at the Group level; - evaluating the clerical accuracy and appropriateness of the model used to prepare forecasts at the Group level; - evaluating the directors' plans for future actions in relation to their going concern assessment; and - assessing the appropriateness of the going concern disclosures within the financial statements.
+- evaluating the clerical accuracy and appropriateness of the model used to prepare forecasts at the National Grid consolidated group level; - evaluating the Directors' plans for future actions in relation to their going concern assessment; and - · assessing the appropriateness of the going concern disclosures within the financial statements.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.

-5. Key audit matters
+5. Key Audit Matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified.
-These matters included those which had the greatest effect on the overall audit strategy, the allocation of resources in the audit, and directing the efforts of the engagement team.
+These matters included those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.